New Trends in Compliance Training

 Compliance training trends around COVID

-Policies and regulations have been changing in the blink of an eye in the last year.
-Even when COVID becomes part of the everyday illness landscape, there will continue to be changes that require compliance.
+In the blink of an eye within the last year, policies and regulations have changed.
+With COVID becoming part of the everyday illness landscape, there will continue to be changes that require compliance.
 New and changing compliance needs abound.
 Masks are still a confusing mandate to keep up with.
 When are they mandatory?
 When are they discretionary?
 What do you do with customers who don’t want to wear them in a mandate?
 Compliance issues like these change how businesses…do business.

 Not all industries have to deal with stringent or changing compliance adherence, of course.
 But if you do, how do you deliver that training?
 It used to be that an instructor-led compliance training could be knocked out in two weeks, but not so in 2021.
 Do you need more and/or longer workshops?
 Try out virtual reality?
 Where do you start making decisions?
 Be prepared for legislation and have a plan for how to roll that into training.